Robert Koch: Tuberculosis treatment and tuberculin

-Koch gave much of his research attention on tuberculosis throughout his career.
+Koch gave much of his research attention to tuberculosis throughout his career.
 After medical expeditions to various parts of the world, he again focussed on tuberculosis from the mid-1880s.
 By that time the Imperial Health Office was carrying out a project for disinfection of sputum of tuberculosis patients.
 Koch experimented with arsenic and creosote as possible disinfectants.
 These chemicals and other available drugs did not work.
-His report in 1883 also mentioned a failed experiment on an attempt to make tuberculosis vaccine.
+His report in 1883 also mentioned a failed experiment in an attempt to make a tuberculosis vaccine.
 By 1888, Koch turned his attention to synthetic dyes as antibacterial chemicals.
 He developed a method for examining antibacterial activity by mixing the gelatin-based culture media with a yellow dye, auramin.
 His notebook indicates that by February 1890, he tested hundreds of compounds.
 In one of such tests, he found that an extract from the tuberculosis bacterium culture dissolved in glycerine could cure tuberculosis in guinea pigs.
 Based on a series of experiments from April to July 1891, he could conclude that the extract did not kill the tuberculosis bacterium, but destroyed (by necrosis) the infected tissues, thereby depriving bacterial growth.
 He made a vague announcement in August 1890 at the Tenth International Medical Congress in Berlin, saying,In a communication which I made a few months ago to the International Medical Congress [in London in 1881], I described a substance of which the result is to make laboratory animals insensitive to inoculation of tubercle bacilli, and in the case of already infected animals, to bring the tuberculous process to a halt.